We currently organise Peak Raid 3 and Peak Raid MapRun events.

 Rules and Kit Requirements

-For all events you MUST wear or carry the following FRA Mandatory Minimum Kit of; waterproof whole body cover (with taped seams and integrated attached hood), hat, gloves, map of the route (provided), compass, whistle and emergency food.
+For all events you MUST wear or carry the FRA Mandatory Minimum Kit of; waterproof whole body cover (with taped seams and integrated attached hood), hat, gloves, map of the route (provided), compass, whistle and emergency food.
 In addition you must also carry a survival bag.
 (Bag not blanket)

 We reserve the right to insist on extra items of clothing being carried if the weather is poor.
 You should bring extra long sleeve tops and long leg cover with you.
 So depending on the weather we may ask you to also carry: